-Southbeach Notation was developed by pinpointing common features inherent to many different business and engineering diagrams.
+Southbeach Notation was developed by pinpointing the features inherent to many different business and engineering diagrams, as they relate to innovation and problem solving.

 Draw conceptual, functional, subject-verb-object or process maps of the 'big picture' without getting lost in detail.

-Southbeach Modeller does not try to recreate the precise look and feel of commonly used and well known diagrams.
+Southbeach Modeller does not recreate the look and feel of commonly used and well known diagrams.
 In fact, the majority of Southbeach models won't look like anything you have seen before.
 Rather, Southbeach provides a unified notation and creativity engine that is semantically equivalent to those diagrams.

 Similarly, many analytical diagrams divide the page into panels, for example SWOT charts, consulting 2x2s, 9Boxes.
 The literature is full of such diagrams.
 However, precisely what each means is defined only by human convention.